mjpolak/gcp-minimal/readme.md

    1. Fill `TF_VAR_github_owner`  with name of your user/org on github.
    1. Fill `TF_VAR_github_repo`  with name of repository
  1. Follow instructions on https://cloud.google.com/billing/docs/how-to/modify-project#enable_billing_for_a_project to add billing account to project, it is required to create new resources.
- 1. Generate certificate to authenticate terraform
+ 1. Generate certificate used by  terraform and during local development.
     1. Go to Service Accounts settings: https://console.cloud.google.com/iam-admin/serviceaccounts
     1. Click `Create service account` button
     1. Fill `Name`,`Account ID` and add `Description` i used `terraform`.